 Never forget that every element you place on a page has a weight.
 The weight can come from color, size, or texture.
-Just like you wouldn’t put all your furniture in one corner of a room, you can’t crowd all your heavy elements in one area of your composition.
-Without balance, your audience will feel as if their eye is sliding off the page.
+Just like you wouldn’t put all your furniture in one corner of a room, you can’t crowd all your heavy elements in one composition area.
+Without balance, your audience will feel like their eye is sliding off the page.

-Symmetrical design creates balance through equally weighted elements aligned on either side of a center line.
-On the other hand, asymmetrical design uses opposite weights (like contrasting one large element with several smaller elements) to create a composition that is not even, but still has equilibrium.
+Symmetrical design creates balance through equally weighted elements on either side of a center line.
+On the other hand, asymmetrical design uses opposite weights (like contrasting one large element with several smaller elements) to create a composition that is not even but still has equilibrium.

 Symmetrical designs are always pleasing, if not occasionally boring.
 Asymmetrical designs are bolder and can bring real visual interest and movement (more on that later!) to your composition.

-Proportion is the visual size and weight of elements in a composition and how they relate to each other.
-It often helps to approach your design in sections, instead of as a whole.
+Proportion is the visual size and weight of elements in a composition and how they relate.
+It often helps to approach your design in sections instead of as a whole.

 Grouping related items can give them importance at a smaller size—think of a box at the bottom of your poster for ticket information or a sidebar on a website for a search bar.
-Proportion can be achieved only if all elements of your design are well-sized and thoughtfully placed.
+Proportion can be achieved only if all design elements are well-sized and thoughtfully placed.
 Once you master alignment, balance, and contrast, proportion should emerge organically.

 Going back to our concert poster.
 If you decided the band was the most important piece of information on the page and the venue was the second, how would you communicate that with your audience?

-Movement is controlling the elements in a composition so that the eye is led to move from one to the next and the information is properly communicated to your audience.
+Movement controls the elements in a composition so that the eye is led to move from one to the next and the information is properly communicated to your audience.
 Movement creates the story or the narrative of your work: a band is playing, it’s at this location, it’s at this time, here’s how you get tickets.
-The elements above—especially balance, alignment, and contrast—will work towards that goal, but without proper movement, your design will be DOA.
+The elements above—especially balance, alignment, and contrast—will work towards that goal, but your design will be DOA without proper movement.

 If you look at your design and feel your eye get “stuck” anywhere on it—an element is too big, too bold, slightly off-center, not a complimentary color—go back and adjust until everything is in harmony.